 “They just don’t understand.”
 “They can’t expect him to behave like all of the other kids!”
 “This is just them nit-picking him.”

-Regardless of how I might feel, until we can afford for one of us to stay home and homeschool Briggs or to send him to a private school (which will not be in the foreseeable future), we must be able to remain calm and keep the peace with his educators.
+Regardless of how I might feel, until we can afford for one of us to stay home and homeschool our son or to send him to a private school (which will not be in the foreseeable future), we must be able to remain calm and keep the peace with his educators.

 To do this, we must build our village.
 We must find people with whom we can connect and reach out; someone we can text at 7am when he just threw his shoe, at 3pm because he was kicked off the bus again, or at 10pm when he screams in a voice straight from the nether realms that, “You are the stupidest mommy I have ever known!!”
 You need someone who hears you; someone who gets you; someone who isn’t just understanding but who also lives your reality.